Automotive Service Technology 1 & 2

 We support:ANDClearwater Campus Partnership:Industry Certification(s):

-Minimum Satisfactory Academic Progress Requirement: 70%Minimum Attendance Requirement: 70%Basic Skills Entrance/Exit Requirements: Student's competency in reading, math, and language is pre-assessed using the Test of Adult Basic Education (TABE).
-Required basic skills grade levels are: Reading-9, Math-10, and Language-9.
+Minimum Satisfactory Academic Progress Requirement: 70%Minimum Attendance Requirement: 70%Basic Skills Entrance/Exit Requirements: Student's competency in computation (mathematics) and communication (reading/language arts) is pre-assessed; required basic skills grade levels are: Computation - 10 and Communication - 9.

 - National Institute for Automotive Service Excellence (ASE) – various levels